christianhelms/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+DOM or Document Object Model, that is considered the standard for accessing documents.
+It's built to dynamically change and update the structures and styles of a document.

 2. What is an event?
+An event is something that occurs in JS.
+This could be sorting, looping, and many other things.
+Checking to see if a number is even.

 3. What is an event listener?
+An event listener is a line of code that defines somethign that will happen after something else is done.
+An example of this would be when someone clicks on this box it will in return, display a message or drop down a menu.

 4. Why would we convert a NodeList into an Array?
+It makes it so it can be more easily accessable, mutatible, and also allows for the most acceptable form of querying that object and using it as a component.

 5. What is a component?
+It's a small and typically reusable block of code.
+Without the components in js, we would have a lot more repetition instead of the ability to follow the DRY rule.

 ### Git Set up